srvchawla/srvchawla/myHUG/myHUG.md

 * As most of you may know by my Zoom background, I am very passionate about music, so off work you'll often find me jamming or playing with my mates in local venues across the island, city.
 * Fitness/Hiking/Camping
+* Coaching
 * Technology (obviously) of all sorts but more specifically, I love to learn about new technologies and how they work.

 ## About my colleagues

 ### What qualities do you particularly value in your colleagues?

-* People who have empathy towards others and respect personal committments outside of work.
+* Empathy and respect for others, including honoring personal commitments outside of work.
-* People that like to make work fun instead or just a chore.
+* A sense of fun and positivity, making work enjoyable rather than just a chore.
-* People who take the initiative to learn and figure it out.
+* Self-starters who take initiative to learn, explore, and figure things out independently.

 ### What do you wish colleagues didn’t do?

-* Not being honest, I wish people speak out when they dont agree with me and dont bite behind the back.
-It is ok to clear misunderstandings, and diagree to agree.
+* Not being honest, I wish people speak out when they dont agree with me and don't talk behind someones back.
+It is ok to clear misunderstandings, disagree in order to reach better understanding.
+* Avoid taking ownership or responsibility when issues arise.
+*

 ### How can people earn an extra gold star with you?

-* Just be yourself.
-Even if it's not pleasant to be around.
+* "Be yourself, is all that you can do" - Audioslave

 ## About my interactions